loaizasteven/finetuningLLM/README.md

 ## Fine Tuning Task
 Some examples of specific SLM finetuned for a particular domain or task.

-### Insurance Agent
+### Insurance assistant
-[TODO]: Add More Context \
+Finetune an smaller language model based on training data from the LLM related to insurance tasks.
+The training also includes unrelated questions to provide context on how the model should response, or refuse to respond.
+The performance is difficult to measure, as this is synthetic data and not part of a specific corpus of data unknown to the model.

+This section is to showcase the strategy in step1.
+In a future application it will use **SynthPrompt** to finetune an insruance assistant.

-Step 1: Generate Sytntheic Data: Use the main run script of `synthetic.chatcompletion.py` to generate the training data as a jsonl format
+Step 1: Generate Sytntheic Data: Use the main run script of `synthetic.chatcompletion.py` to generate the training data as a jsonl format. \
-Step 2: FineTuning: See `train.py --run True` for application of `openai_finetuning.finetune.openAIFinetuning()` method for insurance agent.
+Step 2: FineTuning: See `train.py --run True` for application of `openai_finetuning.finetune.openAIFinetuning()` method for insurance agent. \
 Step 3: Test: Run `train.py --run False` for an example query to the finetuned insurance agent.

 ## Considerations